 The rainiest month in Jamaica is October, which is towards the end of the wet season.
 Booked your vacation in Jamaica this month?
 Don’t worry!
 Tropical rainfall will come, and it will go, leaving plenty of hours left in the day filled with sunshine and warm temperatures.

-February and March are Jamaica’s driest months with the least amount of rainfall.
+The driest months seen in Jamaica are February and March, which see the least amount of rainfall.
 These months fall smack in the middle of peak season.

-Overall, there’ll be less rainfall in Montego Bay and Ocho Rios, compared to Negril.
+When comparing the rainfall in the different towns in Jamaica, overall you can expect less rain in Montego Bay and Ocho Rios, compared to Negril.
 This shouldn’t scare you away from this amazing beach paradise though!

 This literary festival normally takes place around February, and was founded in 2001 by Colin Channer, Kwame Dawes and Justine Henzell – three people whose love for the arts inspired them to launch this biennial festival.
 It consists of three days of poetry, spoken word and music and visitors and locals are free to stop by, free of charge but are welcome to donate to the worthy cause.
 Several international authors have participated in the festival including Sir Derek Walcott, Salman Rushdie, Zadie Smith, Jamaica Kincaid, Edwidge Danticat, Kei Miller, Eleanor Catton, and others.

-Jamaican carnival, also known as Bacchanal, happens in the space of a week, from Easter Sunday until the following weekend, which culminates the carnival season.
+Jamaica carnival, also known as Bacchanal, happens over a week, starting on Easter Sunday until the following weekend, which culminates the carnival season.
 This includes Jouvert, Kiddies Carnival, Socacize and Mas Camp which all take place before the “jump up” in Kingston.

 Since 1963, this agricultural show has taken place in the parish of St. Elizabeth, in the town of Black River.
 It has been held every Easter Monday since its inception and is one of the biggest flower shows on the island, with a new theme celebrated every year.